 George B. Clifford was born at Concord, New Hampshire, March 10, 1858.
 His parents were Benjamin B. Clifford and Ruth N. (George) Clifford.
-He was educated in the public schools of Concord, N. H.; Newton and Chelsea, Mass., and at Wilbraham Academy, Wilbraham, Mass.
+He was educated in the public schools of Concord, New Hampshire; Newton and Chelsea, Massachusetts, and at Wilbraham Academy, Wilbraham, Massachusetts.

 After leaving school he taught school in Vermont for one winter, and during the following summer he commenced studying law with Governor Roswell Farnham, of Bradford, Vermont.
 He finished his law course at Montpelier, Vermont., and was admitted to the bar of Washington county, Vermont, in March, 1881.

 In April, 1881, Mr. Clifford located at Grand Forks, Dakota Territory, where he formed a law partnership with the late James H. Bosard, under the firm name of Bosard & Clifford, which continued for several years.
 Later Mr. Clifford gave up the practice of law to devote his entire attention to the mortgage and investment business.
 This business was conducted in Grand Forks under the firm name of “Geo.
 B. Clifford & Co.”
 In January, 1909, the head office of the company was moved to Minneapolis, but Grand Forks remains the headquarters for the business of the company in that section.

 From the time of his arrival in Grand Forks Mr. Clifford took an active interest in all movements for the proper development of the city.
 He aided in the erection of several of the finest business blocks, and was himself a heavy investor in enterprises of this class.
 For several years he was a member of the city council, of which body he also served as president, and he aided in the development of the plans for the first paving of the city’s streets.
 He was one of the organizers of the Commercial Club, and he has been an active member of some of its most important committees.